-This creamy, rich tasting tomato soup is made in the slow cooker, with tomatoes, herbs, milk and Pecorino Romano cheese, plus the cheese rind for an added flavor boost.
+This creamy, rich crock pot tomato soup is made in the slow cooker with tomatoes, herbs, milk and Pecorino Romano cheese, plus the cheese rind for added flavor.

 Last night for dinner, we had a big bowl of this soup with some grilled garlic bread and a simple garden salad.
 For lunch, I usually like to have a small cup with a half sandwich (whole wheat grilled cheese – yum!).